 - Meets the standard and requirements for wildland firefighting boots

 Definitely worth taking a closer look at them if you are a wildland firefighter.
-They offer the perfect protection from cold, fire, heat, electrical hazards and feature a light and efficient composite steel toe cap.
+They offer the perfect protection from cold, fire and heat.
 Their leather upper is of the highest quality and keeps the feet and ankles protected from fire, water and punctures.

 Danner Tactical Firefighter Review (LIGHTEST MODEL)